Treatment options for women with a new diagnosis

 Chemotherapy nurse

-If you’re treated with chemotherapy, a team of chemotherapy nurses will help you through your treatment and any side effects that you experience.
+If you’re treated with chemotherapy, a team of chemotherapy nurses will help you through your treatment.
+They will also help with any side effects that you have.

 Other health professionals

-• Physiotherapists and occupational therapists (specialists who help people with movement and to cope with or everyday tasks that are difficult due to illness)
+• occupational therapists – who help you cope with daily tasks that are difficult because of illness.

-The MDT will meet up regularly to talk about your care and treatment, review test results and recommend treatment plans.
-It's important to remember that you should also be fully involved in decisions about your treatment plan.
+The MDT meet up often to talk about the care and treatment of their patients.
+They review test results and talk about plans for treatment.
+Remember that you should also be fully involved in decisions about your treatment.

 Who should I speak to if I have questions or problems during treatment?